The Puddletown Neighbourhood Plan was made (adopted) by Dorset Council on 22 June 2021.

 - be compatible with EU obligations and human rights requirements

-Dorset Council has agreed with the findings of the Examiner’s Report and has agreed that a referendum should take place on Thursday 6 May 2021.
-Documents relating to the referendum are listed below:
+Dorset Council has agreed with the findings of the Examiner’s Report and has agreed that a referendum should take place.
+The Puddletown Neighbourhood Plan 2019-2031 can now be given significant weight in decision-making.

 The information being made available is: